skienzmatishun/deal-with-the-devil/src/content/whetstone.md

 date: 2023-01-23T10:00:00.000Z
 tags:
   - Baldwin County
-excerpt: Former Baldwin County District Attorney David Whetstone's unusual wooden statue of a devil adds intrigue to this story.
-It was one of the personal items he left behind after departing from office in 2006.
+excerpt: "Among the personal items that former Baldwin County District Attorney David Whetstone left behind after leaving office in 2006, easily the most curious was a wooden statue of a devil...
+'Devil statue is mine -- and it seems cursed'"

 ---